 In Sondheim's songs, the terms may keep shifting, but contradiction is forever.
 Company begins with a surprise birthday party: a premise straight from a sitcom.
 Yet it plays for stakes of life and death, perhaps masking a tale of suicide.
 And who, in that scenario, is the caustic Joanne ("Everybody dies!") but the Grim Reaper in disguise?

 "Having just a vision's no solution, /Everything depends on execution," Sondheim writes in "Putting It Together."
-Alas so.
+How true.
 Company is a hopeless show that never works on the stage.
 "Knock, knock," Bobby's three exasperated girlfriends warble, "is anybody there?"
 Not in the Bobby of the book.
 Yet in his songs, Bobby—nobody though he is—captures you and won't let go.
 So, in their songs, do George of Sunday in the Park, Clara, Fosca and Giorgio of Passion, Booth in Assassins, and the figure in Into the Woods known only as the Witch.
 The names may be written on water, but the songs endure.